 "Hotels are resilient,” according to Pete Hillan, a spokesperson for the California Hotel and Lodging Association.
 “They're really good at understanding their marketing and what their guests' needs are.
 Hotels will come back stronger from the pandemic experience, both in how we approach guests and how we support our employees."

-Despite the positive momentum, there have been a few hiccups.
-While travelers are venturing out in droves this summer, hotels are facing a historic labor shortage—the same staffing crisis that's affecting restaurants, retail, and other industries.
+Within the improving big picture, though, there have been a few hiccups.
+While travelers have been venturing out in droves since last summer, hotels are facing a historic labor shortage—the same staffing crisis that's affecting restaurants, retail, and other industries.